 A common cause of poor sleep is poor mental health or stress.
 CBD helps to regulate cortisol, a stress hormone, which has a significant impact on non-REM sleep cycles.
 A large case series review found that CBD is beneficial for stress-related disorders and an increase in sleep quality.

-For those who struggle with sleeplessness due to chronic discomfort or acute pain, CBD offers a welcome alternative to pharmaceutical pain relievers.
-CBD helps reduce acute pain-induced sleeplessness by working on the symptoms themselves rather than providing a sedative effect like many sleep-aids.
+For those who struggle with sleeplessness due to chronic discomfort or minor aches, CBD offers a welcome alternative to pharmaceutical pain relievers.
+CBD helps reduce discomfort-induced sleeplessness by working on the symptoms themselves rather than providing a sedative effect like many sleep-aids.

 3. RELAX YOUR MUSCLES

 Studies show that CBD is a promising treatment for movement disorders, helping to reduce tremors and hypermotility in Parkinson’s disease patients.
-By reducing muscle tremors, CBD helps fitful sleep in patients with movement disorders like Parkinson’s and Huntington’s disease.
+By reducing muscle tremors, CBD can help fitful sleep in patients with movement disorders like Parkinson’s and Huntington’s disease.